Mohamed-fawzyy/app-features/README.md

 * [Samples](https://github.com/Mohamed-fawzyy/features#Samples "Named link title")

 #### Introduction
+---
----It's a simple app for making a list of visited places as a memory by adding the place title, image, and location.
+It's a simple app for making a list of visited places as a memory by adding the place title, image, and location.

 #### Key Features
 ---